Media contacts

 - Boomtown 1905

-- WaterWorks
+- WaterWorks Museum

 Program highlights: Programming is focused on enhancing the desert living experience.
 It accomplishes this by providing family-oriented entertainment at a historic, sustainable site.
-It includes educational and cultural classes, exhibits and live shows, as well as significant holiday events celebrating the diversity of the Las Vegas community.
+It includes educational and cultural classes, exhibits and live shows, as well as significant events celebrating the diversity of the Las Vegas community.

 Interpretive elements scientific/research programs: As the location of the original water source for Las Vegas, the Springs Preserve is an archaeologically significant site.
 Artifacts from as early as 5000 BCE found on-site are interpreted.
 Native Mojave Desert wildlife research is conducted in conjunction with local agencies with a focus on threatened and endangered species.